hashxim/hconMD/work_md/Courses/Foundation of Business Strategy/Week 1/Introduction to Strategy Analysis.md

 AC - Average Cost curve
 MC - Marginal Cost Curve

-Average cost has such shape as there would be some fixed cost (PPE) due to whic
+Average cost has such shape as there would be some fixed cost (PPE) due to which would make average cost high for Q=1.
+But as we sell more, we spread out that cost to more quantity and the average cost will go down.
+Eventually though, we will run into capacity constraint and we need to build another plant and thus average cost will then rise
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkyMjg5MjQyLC0yMDUwMzcyMzYwLDIwMj
+eyJoaXN0b3J5IjpbLTE4MDU4MTg5OTIsLTIwNTAzNzIzNjAsMj
-c2NTY0ODcsLTE2MzAzNTg5OTUsMjAwMzA1MDY3NiwtNzU1Mzk5
+AyNzY1NjQ4NywtMTYzMDM1ODk5NSwyMDAzMDUwNjc2LC03NTUz
-MDE5LDExNjU4MTE4MDcsODQzMjQyMDQ5LC0xMzIzMjIwNzIxXX
+OTkwMTksMTE2NTgxMTgwNyw4NDMyNDIwNDksLTEzMjMyMjA3Mj
-0=
+FdfQ==
 -->